-Summer is a wonderful time to take activities outside and it’s even better when those activities involve ice and water activities.
+Summer is a wonderful time to take activities outside and it’s even better when kids can cool off with ice and water activities.

-Scented Ice Sensory Play
+Easy Scented Ice Sensory Play Activity for Kids

-Scented ice is easy to make and creates a fun multi-sensory experience for toddlers and preschoolers.
+Scented ice is easy to make!
+And creates a fun multi-sensory experience for toddlers and preschoolers.

 Next, I let them cool with the tea bags still in the water to get the strongest possible scent.

 For another visual ice experience try painting with ice cubes.

 The result was a morning of experimentation and sensory play.

 We slid cubes across a table, letting the colors mix.
 We slid them across arms, too.

 The kids loved holding them in their hands counting to see how long we could hold them, before letting go.

 We also stacked cubes and sorted by color and scent.